 The three brothers Griñan - Manuel, Juan Antonio and Jesus - have gained international renown over the past decades.
 Their works combined classicism and clear lines and had very finely modelled faces.
-They created monumental public nativity scenes, such as the Salzillo crib in Murcia in 1981 and the large oriental crib built in Brussels at Christmas 1991 and exhibited in the Cribana the following year.
-Some of her children have opened workshops, so it is not always easy to distinguish between the productions of one and the other.
+They created monumental public nativity scenes, such as the Salzillo crib in Murcia in 1981 or the large oriental crib built in Brussels for Christmas 1991 and exhibited in the Cribana the following year.
+Some of her children have opened workshops, so it is not always easy to distinguish between their productions.

 To complete this brief overview, it should be noted that Pedro Serrano Monino alone represents the works of the eastern school.
 The crib has fascinated him since his childhood.
 Under the label Artisanat Serrano, he distributes the production of various manufacturers all over the world.
 The monumental crib, built every year in San Javier (Murcia), comes from his workshop.
 It is built outdoors over a total area of 300 square metres and comprises more than 3000 figures.
 It is known throughout Spain.

-The capital Madrid has a long tradition of cribs.
-It must have spread quite early in the simple folk classes, as already in 1850, a first nativity market took place in the Plaza de Santa Cruz.
+The capital has a long tradition of cribs.
+It spread quite early to the simple folk classes, as in 1850 already, a first nativity market took place in the Plaza de Santa Cruz.
 Today it takes place in the Plaza Mayor.
-The region, however, is more characterized by the number of its nativity scene builders than by the number of figure makers.
+The region however, is characterized rather by the number of its nativity scene builders than by the number of figure makers.
 In the past, only a few names have stood out, such as Eugenio Gutiérrez de Torrices, who worked mainly with wax, Alejandro Martin (†1946), who specialized in the depiction of popular types, Bonifacio Anton, who created a production in plaster, or Luis Bundia, who died in the 1960s.

-Already in Andalusia in the 18th century, the production of figures for folk nativity scenes was already mentioned in the 18th century.
+In Andalusia the production of figures for folk nativity scenes was already mentioned in the 18th century.